realvillain/Final-Project-for-INF376/README.md

 4. BERT + Dense

 I compared the accuracy of all the models using the percentage of accuracy and the indicators of the confusion matrix.
+Here's the results: